Interface and Operations / Environment Variables

 |

-For details on how to use environment variables in scripts, refer to the documentation Script Development / Environment Variables DFF.ENV
+For more details on how to use environment variables within scripts, refer to the documentation Script Development / Environment Variables DFF.ENV